 - Colleen McCullough Endowment

-Currently, there are six donation levels available allowing a diverse pool of local women the ability to impact the project/programs we support in Newton and Harvey County.
-Donations received before September 1, 2017 will be included in the 2017 Grant Cycle.
+Currently, there are five donation levels available, allowing a diverse pool of local women the ability to impact the project/programs we support in Newton and Harvey County.
+Donations received before September 30, 2021 will be included in the 2021 Grant Cycle.

 Women’s Community Foundation Resources

 Please complete this form when providing your consent or the consent of those in your organization for CKCF to use your photos, images or interviews, et al, in our marketing materials for promotional purposes.

 Please complete this form if you are a parent or guardian providing consent for CKCF to use your minor’s photo, image or interview, et al, in our marketing materials for promotional purposes.

 Linda Hwa Davis, Immediate Past Chair

 Diane Torline, Grants Committee Chair

 Margie Knupp, Member-at-Large